The Five Architecture Principles That Actually Matter

 Unit Tests: Testing in Isolation

 I use dependency injection.
 Functions receive dependencies as parameters.
-In tests, I pass mock dependencies.
-In production, I pass real dependencies.
-Same code, different behavior.
+In tests, I pass mocks.
+In production, I pass real implementations.

-I also separate business logic from infrastructure.
+I separate business logic from infrastructure.
 Business logic is pure functions.
-Infrastructure is I/O. I test business logic with unit tests.
-I test infrastructure with integration tests.
+Infrastructure is I/O. Test business logic with unit tests.
+Test infrastructure with integration tests.

 Integration Tests: Testing Components Together

-But integration tests are expensive.
-They're slow.
-They need infrastructure.
-I don't write integration tests for everything.
+Integration tests are expensive — slow and need infrastructure.
+I don't write them for everything.
 I write them for critical paths.

-I use Playwright for E2E tests.
-It's reliable.
-It's fast.
-It works across browsers.
-I run E2E tests in CI, but I don't block deployments on them.
-They're too slow and too brittle.
+I use Playwright.
+It's reliable, fast, and works across browsers.
+I run E2E tests in CI but don't block deployments on them.
+They're too slow and too brittle for that.

 The trade-off?
-Reliability vs coverage.
 E2E tests catch real bugs but are unreliable.
 Unit tests are reliable but miss integration issues.
 I use both.
 I rely on unit and integration tests.
-I use E2E tests as a safety net.
+E2E tests are the safety net.

 The Trade-Offs That Define Architecture

-These five principles don't exist in isolation.
-They interact.
+These five principles interact.
 They conflict.
 You can't optimize for all of them.
-You have to choose.

-Scalability vs simplicity.
+- Scalability vs simplicity.
 Scalable systems are complex.
 Simple systems don't scale.
-Choose based on your traffic.

-Manageability vs velocity.
+- Manageability vs velocity.
 Observable systems take time to build.
 Fast-moving teams skip observability.
-Choose based on your team size.

-Modularity vs performance.
+- Modularity vs performance.
 Modular systems have more network calls.
 Monolithic systems are faster.
-Choose based on your team structure.

-Extensibility vs stability.
+- Extensibility vs stability.
 Extensible systems change more.
 Stable systems are rigid.
-Choose based on your product lifecycle.

-Testability vs speed.
+- Testability vs speed.
 Testable code takes time to write.
 Fast code is often untestable.
-Choose based on your risk tolerance.

 Common Mistakes I've Made

-I've built systems that could handle 100x traffic but never saw 2x traffic.
-That's wasted effort.
+Optimizing for scalability too early.
+I've built systems that could handle 100x traffic but never saw 2x.
 Build for 2-3x current traffic.
 Optimize when you need to.

+Ignoring manageability.
 I've built systems that worked great but were impossible to debug.
 No logs.
 No metrics.
 No traces.
-When something broke, I spent hours guessing.
 Always instrument from day one.

+Over-modularizing.
 I've split systems into too many modules.
 Each module was simple, but the system was complex.
-More network calls.
-More failure points.
-More coordination.
 Sometimes a monolith is better.

+Building for extensibility that never came.
 I've built plugin architectures for features that were never extended.
-That's over-engineering.
 Build for extensibility when you know you'll extend.

-Otherwise, keep it simple.
+Writing tests that don't matter.
 I've written tests that passed but didn't catch real bugs.
-Tests for getters and setters.
-Tests for framework code.
-Tests that test nothing.
 Focus on tests that catch real bugs.

 How to Apply These Principles

-I document trade-offs in ADRs.
-Why did we choose this approach?
+Step 2: Make trade-offs explicit.
+Document them in ADRs.
+Why this approach?
 What are the alternatives?
 What are we giving up?
-Future engineers need this context.

-I don't build for 100x traffic on day one.
-I build for 2x traffic.
-I add complexity when I need it.
+Step 3: Start simple.
+Build for 2x traffic.
+Add complexity when you need it.
 Premature optimization is still the root of all evil.

+Step 5: Revisit regularly.
 Requirements change.
 Teams change.
 Technology changes.
-I revisit these principles regularly.
-Are we still making the right trade-offs?
-Do we need to adjust?
+Are you still making the right trade-offs?

 The Bottom Line

 These five principles aren't optional.
-They're not nice-to-haves.
 They're the difference between systems that work in production and systems that work in demos.

 Scalability lets you handle growth.
 Manageability lets you operate confidently.
 Modularity lets you change safely.
 Extensibility lets you evolve without rewrites.
 Testability lets you deploy with confidence.